Please email email@example.com if you require a bespoke item.

-Nelly Ley Ltd understands that your privacy is important to you and that you care about how your information is used and shared online.
-We respect and value the privacy of everyone who visits Our Site and will only collect and use information in ways that are useful to you and in a manner consistent with your rights and Our obligations under the law.
+Nelly Ley Ltd understands that your privacy is important to you and that you care about how your personal data is used.
+We respect and value the privacy of everyone who visits this website, Our Site and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 Definitions and Interpretation